labrador-kennel/core/README.md

 ## Quick Start

 If you'd rather get started quickly without having to read a bunch of documentation the code below demonstrates how to quickly get an `Application` implemented and running.
-Otherwise, we recommend checking out the Documentation section below for more information.
+Otherwise, we recommend checking out the Documentation for more detailed information, and a complete guide to getting started.

 ```php
 <?php